richardnguyen05/CV-emotion-classifier/README.md

 data augmentation - helps generalization

 #### next step
 removed transfer model idea completely. switching to scratch minixception built for fer2013. we can use this to compare with our scratch cnn model.
+ALSO ADD LEARNING RATE SCHEDULER FOR BOTH MODELS TO MAYBE IMRPOVE LOSS AND ACCURACY